MartinStokholm/computer-game/README.md

 We are on a mission for the great kingdom of Aarhus University

+## Scenes

+- Outer Area
+  - Katrinebjerg/Finlandsgade
+- Levels
+  - Lokaler
+- Shop
+  - Katrines Kælder

 ## Design is 2D

 ## Switchable characters

-During the game the player is able to switch between the characters
+- During the game the player is able to switch between the character

-## Roles/Combat types
+## Roles

 - Four different roles
   - Melee